3C of UI Design: Color, Contrast, Content

 Copy

-Words are well known as the universal mechanism of incredible functionality.
-In terms of a user interface, text is one of the key features to successful performance.
+Words are well known for their incredible functionality.
+In terms of a user interface, text is one of the key features of successful performance.

-Taking into account the fact that web page has rather limited while mobile application screen has a highly limited amount of space that can be used for interaction elements, copy should witness elaborate and professional approach.
-That is actually amazing when designers are able to do all the work on the interface by themselves – obviously, that’s always great to have a unicorn on-board.
+Given that a web page has rather limited space, while a mobile application screen has a highly limited amount of space for interaction elements, the copy should adopt an elaborate, professional approach.
+That is actually amazing when designers are able to do all the work on the interface by themselves, that’s always great to have a unicorn on board.
 However, they are not obliged to do it.
-Moreover, in many cases being great professionals in design they have difficulty tackling the issue of correct and appropriate copywriting for the screens.
+Moreover, in many cases, being great professionals in design, they have difficulty tackling the issue of correct and appropriate copywriting for the screens.

-This job as well as any other needs special skills and knowledge which designers need to master additionally.
+This job, as well as any other, needs special skills and knowledge that designers need to master additionally.
 It has to be said that a great number of them really go this way, carefully studying the techniques and methods of creating copy that will be informative and engaging for users and at the same time will support all the visual design solutions applied to the screens or pages.

 Ice website

-The other way to sort out this problem is to engage the professional copywriter in the process.
-Any way you go, the most important thing in this aspect is to find the way of creating copy for the interface that makes every single letter count.
-As the copy is an integral part of UI design, we believe it should support the same philosophy as any other part of a layout: everything put on the screen or page has to be functional and purposeful.
+Another way to solve this problem is to engage a professional copywriter in the process.
+Anyway you go, the most important thing in this aspect is to find a way of creating copy for the interface that makes every single letter count.
+As copy is an integral part of UI design, we believe it should follow the same philosophy as the rest of the layout: everything on the screen or page must be functional and purposeful.
 Everything should work for the user.

 Copy implemented in an application or a website can and should:

 One more thing that designers creating interfaces of any kind should always bear in mind is that copy is one more visual element of design.
-As well as the icons, fields, buttons, illustrations, toggles and the like, it literally occupies the part of the screen or web-page as any other graphic component and influences the general stylistic presentation of the app or website.
+As well as icons, fields, buttons, illustrations, toggles, and the like, it occupies space on the screen or webpage like any other graphic component and influences the overall stylistic presentation of the app or website.
 That means that both its informative content and visual presentation significantly affect the efficiency of copy.
-This is the sort of mutual support of outer and inner side.
+This is the sort of mutual support of the outer and inner sides.

-Success of the efficient copy directly depends on such design solutions as the choice of types and fonts, background, placement of the copy.
-All the mentioned aspects greatly affect the level of readability, so when they are done inappropriately the copy even being highly meaningful will lose the chance to get all its potential applied.
+The success of the efficient copy depends directly on design solutions such as the choice of typefaces and fonts, background, and placement of the copy.
+All the mentioned aspects greatly affect readability, so when they are used inappropriately, the copy, even if it is highly meaningful, will lose the chance to realize its full potential.

 Museu landing page

-According to everything above mentioned, there are some stages of the design process when professional copywriter can become a great help in the process:
+According to everything mentioned above, there are some stages of the design process when a professional copywriter can become a great help in the process:

-— creating copy presenting user personas and use cases: done by a professional writer on the basis of information obtained from user research, these types of texts can be more efficient, concentrated and concise, which is vital especially in terms of teamwork;
+- creating copy presenting user personas and use cases: done by a professional writer based on information obtained from user research, these types of texts can be more efficient,concentrated, and concise, which is vital, especially in terms of teamwork;

 - creating copy for call-to-action elements;